Skip to content

 Gnat Bites Vs. Bed Bug Bites

 It can be tricky to differentiate bed bug bites and the bite marks of biting gnats from one another visually.
 Biting gnats hit hard and fast.
 They quickly pierce the skin, take your blood, and they are off.
 Bed bugs take minutes to fully engorge during a feeding.
-Because of this, they inject a numbing agent into your skin which allows you to sleep through the bed bug bite.
+Because of this, they inject a numbing agent into your skin, which allows you to sleep through the bed bug bite.
 Biting gnats have no such analgesic, and their bite immediately causes pain.

-Visually, bed bug and gnat bites may appear similar, however the physical reaction to these insect bites is different for every person.
+Visually, bed bug and gnat bites may appear similar, however, the physical reaction to these insect bites is different for every person.
 Both of these insects may leave red itchy welts accompanied by swelling.

 How To Treat Gnat Bites

-• Wash affected area with soap and water.
+• Wash the affected area with soap and water.

 • Apply a cold compress to relieve itch and reduce swelling.

 • Apply over-the-counter itch creams such as hydrocortisone cream or calamine lotion to the bites.
-These salves will help to soothe the irritation and redness caused by the gnat bites.
+These salves will help soothe the irritation and redness caused by the gnat bites.

-• An antihistamine medication usually taken for allergies, may help to alleviate the gnat bite symptoms.
+• An antihistamine medication, usually taken for allergies, may help to alleviate the gnat bite symptoms.

-If your gnat bites are not resolving or the affected area has pus or red streaks through the wounds, you should seek medical treatment.
-Skin infections are a common side effect of itchy bug bites, and with antibiotic resistant strains of bacteria now, these infections can snowball into dangerous medical scenarios.
+If your gnat bites are not resolving, or the affected area has pus or red streaks through the wounds, you should seek medical treatment.
+Skin infections are a common side effect of itchy bug bites, and with antibiotic-resistant strains of bacteria now, these infections can snowball into dangerous medical scenarios.

-Although, quite rare with regards to gnat bites, any allergen that you are exposed to may trigger a severe or anaphylactic reaction.
+Although quite rare with regards to gnat bites, any allergen that you are exposed to may trigger a severe or anaphylactic reaction.
 If after being bitten by gnats, you experience difficulty breathing, swallowing, or swelling of the lips or mouth, seek immediate medical attention.
 This type of allergic reaction requires immediate medical care and should not be overlooked.

 How To Prevent Gnat Bites